Our 12-page trip planner includes all the information you need to start planning the Yellowstone National Park vacation of a lifetime.

 - Lewis & Clark Expeditions - Scenic float and whitewater rafting on the Snake River with the smallest boats available offer a thrilling ride.
 In midsummer enjoy riverside steak dinners.

-Route 2: Salt Lake City to Yellowstone
+Route 2: Salt Lake City to West Yellowstone

 One of the most direct routes to Yellowstone launches in Salt Lake City, with attractions all its own, and travels up the west side of the Teton Mountain Range.
 Stunning wildlife, ski towns and western culture dominate this tour.